Ceanothus

 The genus is native to North America with the highest diversity on the western coast.
 Some species (e.g., C. americanus) are restricted to the eastern United States and southeast Canada, and others (e.g., C. caeruleus) extend as far south as Guatemala.
 Most are shrubs 0.5–3 m tall, but C. arboreus and C. thyrsiflorus, both native to California, can be small multi-trunked trees up to 6–7 m tall.

-Taxonomy and etymology
+Taxonomy

 There are two subgenera within this genus: Ceanothus and Cerastes.
 The former clade is less drought-resistant, having bigger leaves.
 The evolution of these two clades likely started with a divergence in the niches filled in local communities, rather than a divergence on the basis of geography.

 The Californian species of Ceanothus are commonly known collectively as California lilacs, with individual species having more descriptive common names.
 Species native elsewhere have other common names such as New Jersey tea for C. americanus, as its leaves were used as a black tea substitute during the American Revolution.
 In garden use, most are simply called by their scientific names or an adaptation of the scientific name, such as 'Maritime ceanothus' for C. maritimus.